 Dr. Claire Jantz is the Director of the CLUS.
 She has extensive expertise in land use and land cover change analysis and modeling, and interdisciplinary research.
 Dr. Jantz has particular expertise within the Chesapeake Bay Watershed, the Delaware River Basin, and the Delmarva Peninsula.
 She has participated in several collaborative research efforts funded by NASA, Maryland SeaGrant, NPS, and the William Penn Foundation.

-Pursuing a B.S. in Geo-Environmental Studies and a Certificate in GIS, Jonathon plans to graduate from Shippensburg University in May 2018.
-Upon graduation, he hopes to pursue a career which integrates GIS with land conservation and management.
-Outside of work with the CLUS, he is currently involved in an undergraduate research project using LiDAR-derived data sets to investigate the geomorphology of broad low-relief surfaces along the crest of South Mountain, PA.
-Outside of academics, Jonathon has extensive local, regional, and national leadership experience within the Boy Scouts, earning his Eagle Scout in 2011.
+Jonathon graduated from Shippensburg University in May 2018 with a B.S. in Geo-Environmental Studies and Certificate in GIS.
+He plans to attend graduate school in the fall and hopes to pursue a career which integrates GIS with land conservation and management.
+Outside of work with the CLUS, he was involved in an undergraduate research project using LiDAR-derived data sets to investigate the geomorphology of broad low-relief surfaces along the crest of South Mountain, PA.
+Jonathon has extensive local, regional, and national leadership experience within the Boy Scouts, earning his Eagle Scout in 2011.